 The financial statements have been prepared in accordance with the Singapore Financial Reporting Standards (International) ("SFRS(I)").
-The changes to significant accounting policies are described in Note 2.5.

-The assets and liabilities of the Group which relate to the insurance business carried on in Singapore are subject to the requirements of the Insurance Act, Chapter 142 ("Insurance Act").
+The assets and liabilities of the Group which relate to the insurance business carried on in Singapore are subject to the requirements of the Insurance Act 1966 ("Insurance Act").
 Such assets and liabilities are accounted for in the books of the insurance funds established under the Insurance Act.
-The net assets of the Group held in the insurance funds must be sufficient to meet the solvency requirements stipulated in Section 18 of the Insurance Act at all times.
-Assets held in the insurance funds may be withdrawn only if the withdrawal meets the requirements stipulated in Section 17 and the Group continues to be able to meet the solvency requirements of Section 18 of the Insurance Act.
+The net assets of the Group held in the insurance funds must be sufficient to meet the solvency requirements stipulated in Section 17 of the Insurance Act at all times.
+Assets held in the insurance funds may be withdrawn only if the withdrawal meets the requirements stipulated in Section 16 and the Group continues to be able to meet the solvency requirements of Section 17 of the Insurance Act.